alpertayfun/live-support/README.md

 # live-support

+# What?
-Sails.js based live-support system.
+Sails.js based open source live-support system.

+# How?
-Get repo first.
+- Pull repo first.
-Install all dependencies.
+- Install all dependencies.
+- Run with Sails.js.
+- Create new api key.
-And add your code snip into your website live down below :
+- And add your code snip into your website live down below :

  <!--Start of Live-Support Script-->
     <script type="text/javascript">